DanielAlvarez2/oleanewhaven/README.md

 give ALL menu items a class in the customer portal to allow for global styling css

 add the back page of dessert menu

+promote special events on menus for seated guests
+NYE, Mothers Day, Valentines Day, Graduation, etc...

+Try loading a static html file as index.html to see if it loads faster